paracloudorg/paracloudio.github.io/content/pages/about/content2.md

 ---

-Using our tools convert your existing cloud resources to Infrastructure as Code: run the tool and get all your cloud resources in Ansible playbooks.
-By running these playbooks you can deploy same infrastructure exactly on any other region or project.
+Using our tools convert your existing cloud resources to Infrastructure as Code: run the tool and get all your cloud resources in code of Ansible playbooks or Terraform.
+From now you can manage this code with the best practices of Infrastructure-as-Code.
+By running this code you can deploy same infrastructure exactly on any other region or project.
 Just Copy&Paste your cloud!
-Use these playbooks to organize your infrastructure and optimize resources, continue to manage your cloud with these playbooks.
+Use these playbooks to organize your infrastructure and optimize resources, manage your cloud with GitOps.